 - Fractional lasers create tiny holes along the stretch mark so that the light can be more targeted and in much stronger doses onto your discolorations.
 Fractional lasers may be ablative or non-ablative and sometimes are used in conjunction with other lasers for a complete treatment.

 Risks Associated with Laser Treatments

-Fortunately, there are few risks that come with laser treatment to remove stretch marks.
-The most important step you can take to reduce those risks is to follow your New York dermatologist’s instructions closely after each treatment.
+Fortunately, few risks come with laser treatment to remove stretch marks.
+The most important step you can take to reduce those risks is to closely follow your New York dermatologist’s instructions after each treatment.

 The possible risks can include: